Yashvant-Chhapwale-Course-Work/Tailwind_CSS/README.md

   // Plugin Block
   plugins: [
-     function ({ addComponents, theme }) { // It is Shorthand for destructuring and extracting only the needed "addComponents", "theme" helpers from "Tailwind's Plugin_Context Object i.e, helper" passed to your Plugin_Function. const buttons = {      // Defines the Custom New "btn-glass" Component.
+     function ({ addComponents, theme }) { // It is Shorthand for destructuring and extracting only the needed "addComponents", "theme" helpers from "Tailwind's Plugin_Context Object i.e, helper" passed to your Plugin_Function. const buttons = {      // Defines the Custom New "btn-primary" Component and its "hover" Variant.
            ".btn-primary": {
               padding: "0.5rem 1rem",
               borderRadius: theme("borderRadius.curve"),